-A Partnering Project (PP) is a research or innovation activity whose objectives are relevant to the Graphene Flagship's research roadmap.
-PPs contribute to the implementation of the Graphene Flagship research roadmap or bring in new research directions and expertise, by performing research, innovation and networking activities in cooperation with members of the Graphene Flagship Core Project.
+A Partnering Project (PP) is a research or innovation project whose objectives are relevant to the Graphene Flagship.
+PPs contribute to the implementation of the Graphene Flagship Roadmap or bring in new research directions and expertise, by performing research, innovation and networking activities in cooperation with members of the Graphene Flagship Core Project.

 What is an Associated Member?